xycaan/frac/README.md

 # frac

-Generates Mandelbrot fractals using quil
+Generates Mandelbrot fractals using quil and seesaw for gui.